 The Compensation Committee, in consultation with management and the Compensation Committee's independent compensation consultant, endeavors to align our executive compensation program with our pay for performance philosophy to enhance stockholder value.
-Since the Company's initial public offering in November 2013, the Compensation Committee has engaged Meridian Compensation Partners LLC(1) ("Meridian") as its independent compensation consultant.
+Since the Company's initial public offering in November 2013, the Compensation Committee has engaged Meridian Compensation Partners LLC ("Meridian") as its independent compensation consultant.
+In 2021, the Compensation Committee evaluated the independence of Meridian and concluded that Meridian was qualified to serve as an independent consultant to the Compensation Committee.
 In developing our pay for performance policies, Meridian assists the Compensation Committee with benchmarking elements of executive pay against a comparison peer group, as discussed below.